The Six-Hour Rule: Why Spacing Your Practice Sessions Matters

 What This Means for Your Practice

 If you practice piano once per day, you are already following good spacing principles.
-If you practice twice in one day, ensure at least six hours separate the sessions, and use those sessions to focus on different skills or pieces.
+If you practice twice in one day, leave at least six hours between the sessions, and use them to focus on different skills or pieces.
 A morning session working on scales and technique, followed by an evening session on repertoire, creates both spacing and variety.
 If you practice three times per day, the spacing becomes tighter, but you can still apply the principle by rotating which skills you address in each session.
 Many pianists find that shorter, strategically spaced sessions produce more learning per hour of practice than longer, consolidated sessions.
 The spacing principle also means that consistency across several weeks produces better results than intensive practice followed by breaks.
 Your practice schedule should aim for regularity, with adequate spacing between sessions addressing the same material.

 References